rackerlabs/support-how-to/content/how-to/cloud-load-balancers/point-domains-to-load-balancers/index.md

 You can load balance incoming traffic to your domain by using Cloud Load Balancers.
-Suppose you initially have one Cloud Server with a domain pointing to the public Internet Protocol (IP) address of the server.
+Suppose you initially have one Cloud Server with a domain pointing to the server's public Internet Protocol (IP) address.
 Then traffic to your domain starts picking up and suddenly overloads your server.
 To improve traffic flow, you can create a clone of the server and then put both servers behind a new load balancer.
 Instead of pointing your domain directly to the old server,